 Care for Addiction and Bipolar Disorder

 While people may abuse drugs because they want to manage their symptoms, substance abuse makes the problems associated with bipolar so much worse.
 Specialized treatment in co-occurring disorders can make all the difference.
-Specialized care for those with co-occurring disorders usually begins with the following:

 - A thorough assessment of the symptoms the person is currently experiencing